Platform-OS/platformos-documentation/pages/reference/custom_attributes/user-defined.md

 ## Grouping into models

-You can group your custom attributes into [Custom Model](/reference/custom-model-types).
+You can group your custom attributes into [Custom Models](/reference/custom-model-types).

 ### FormConfiguration

-You can configure CustomAttributes settings in FormConfiguration similar to other parameters:
+You can configure CustomAttributes settings in FormConfiguration similarly to other parameters:

 ```yml
 ...